 For centuries now, dogs of different breeds have been bred for different purposes.
 In this case, your Maltipoo, who is the offspring of two different breeds bred for different purposes, could have a few different personality traits that will be left up to chance.

-For the most part, Maltipoos are family-friendly dogs.
+For the most part, Maltipoos are friendly dogs.

-For the most part, Maltipoo dogs are family-friendly, sweet, outgoing, and playful.
-They love to snuggle and are very family-oriented.
+For the most part, they are friendly, sweet, outgoing, and playful.
+They love to snuggle, and make for great therapy dogs.

 These are dogs who won’t do well being left home alone for too often and have been known to suffer from separation anxiety and depression if not properly socialized, exercised, and mentally stimulated.

-But what other temperamental traits could your Maltipoo have?
+But what other temperamental traits could your dog have?

 To better understand the temperament of a Maltipoo and the different characteristics he could inherit from his parents, we’ll need to take a look at his genetics.